To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Introduction and Background

-A robust SOH estimation by the BMS is fundamental to ensure battery reliability as well as prevent failures and hazards \cite{8986572, HU2019109334}, but also to determines the acceleration performance and the driving range of the EV \cite{SONG2020101836, en12224338} -- necessary for a pleasant driving experience --, and finally to quantify the residual market value of the batteries \cite{AHMADI201464}.
-Whereas, the correct estimation of the RUL opens to the reuse of the batteries as removing the battery before it exceeds its end of life of the target application allows to reuse it in a second domain without compromising safety and reliability \cite{SHEN2019100817}.
+A robust SOH estimation by the BMS is fundamental to ensure battery reliability as well as prevent failures and hazards \cite{8986572, HU2019109334}, but also to determine the acceleration performance and the driving range of the EV \cite{SONG2020101836, en12224338}{,} necessary for a pleasant driving experience{,} and finally to quantify the residual market value of the batteries \cite{AHMADI201464}.
+However, the correct estimation of the RUL encourages the reuse of batteries, as removing the battery before it exceeds the end of life of the target application allows reuse in a second domain without compromising safety and reliability \cite{SHEN2019100817}.
 Batteries can therefore be employed in secondary applications with lower power requirements.
-This can have a great impact in terms of both sustainability and market value \cite{harper2019recycling}.
-To summarize, improving the estimation of SOH and RUL contributes to the spreading of EVs in two ways: (1) by ensuring security and reliability, (2) by reducing costs and waste through batteries re-use.
+This can have a significant impact in terms of both sustainability and market value \cite{harper2019recycling}.
+With the growing number of new EVs, the waste produced by the spent battery packages is also increasing.
+Their recycling processes can have a considerable economic and environmental impact.
+The interested reader is referred to \cite{prazanova} for lithium-ion battery recycling in the EV context.
+To summarize, improving the estimation of SOH and RUL contributes to the spreading of EVs in two ways: (1) by ensuring security and reliability, (2) by reducing costs and waste through battery reuse.